foambubble/foam/docs/contribution-guide.md

 This guide assumes you read the previous instructions and you're set up to work on Foam.

 1. Now we'll use the launch configuration defined at [`.vscode/launch.json`](https://github.com/foambubble/foam/blob/master/.vscode/launch.json) to start a new extension host of VS Code.
-From the root, or the `foam-vscode` workspace, press f5.
+Open the "Run and Debug" Activity (the icon with the bug on the far left) and select "Run VSCode Extension" in the pop-up menu.
+Now hit F5 or click the green arrow "play" button to fire up a new copy of VS Code with your extension installed.

 2. In the new extension host of VS Code that launched, open a Foam workspace (e.g. your personal one, or a test-specific one created from [foam-template](https://github.com/foambubble/foam-template)).
 This is strictly not necessary, but the extension won't auto-run unless it's in a workspace with a `.vscode/foam.json` file.